radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 #### Building Virtual Views from SCIMv2 Backends

-><span style="color:red">**IMPORTANT NOTE – Do not use attribute mappings, computed attributes, or joins directly on the virtual view from the SCIM backend.
+>[!warning] Do not use attribute mappings, computed attributes, or joins directly on the virtual view from the SCIM backend.
 Create a basic view with no attribute mappings, computed attributes or joins and then define the view with persistent cache.
 Initialize the persistent cache and then use Schema Manager and View Designer to point to the cached naming context in the RadiantOne namespace as an [LDAP backend](schema-manager.md#ldap-accessible-backend).
-Define the attribute mappings, computed attributes and joins on this virtual view.**
+Define the attribute mappings, computed attributes and joins on this virtual view.

 It is assumed that the SCIMv2 schema has already been extracted.
 If you need help with this process, please see [Schema Manager](03-schema-manager.md#ldap-accessible-backend) on the Schema Manager.
 The steps below describe the basic of creating a virtual view from a SCIMv2 backend.